This section contains obligations for all managers. Emergency situations include fire, flood, an explosion, a bomb threat or an armed intruder.

 - keeping fire exits clear and fire doors closed

-- calling for volunteers to act as wardens and appointing wardens when requested to do so by Manager, OHS.
-Wardens will receive training from the OHS Unit.
+- calling for volunteers to act as wardens and appointing wardens when requested to do so by Campus Services.
+Wardens will receive training from Campus Services.

-- inspecting facilities in which students are taught, including laboratories, and making sure teaching staff know where fire extinguishers, fire exits and assembly points are located
+- the inspection of facilities in which students are taught, including laboratories, and making sure teaching staff know where fire extinguishers, fire exits and assembly points are located

-- arranging to have included in study guides (contact Logistics Division), laboratory manuals and similar the emergency student statement, which may also be read out to students in the first lecture for the trimester in a particular unit.
+- the inclusion of the emergency student statement in study guides, laboratory manuals and similar student and researcher information.
+Where relevant the emergency student statement may also be read out to students in the first lecture for the trimester in a particular unit.

 The senior staff member in an area, including a lecture theatre or other teaching venue, will evacuate all the people in that area if wardens are unavailable.